twistin/fastai-project/_posts/22-08-17-lesson-1-my-own-guitar-model.md

 ![Esta es una imagen de guitar gibson](/images/gibson.png)

 Our searches have come up with the right results.
-So let's take a few examples of each of the "birds" and "forests" photos, and save each group of photos in a different folder (I'm also trying to take a range of lighting conditions here):
+So let's take a few examples of each of the "fender-tele" and "gibson-lespaul" photos, and save each group of photos in a different folder (I'm also trying to take a range of lighting conditions here):

 ```python
 searches = 'fender-telecaster','gibson-les paul'